-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a business, as well as an academic, background allowing us to inform you of the latest developments in your subject and pass on a practical awareness of the contemporary business environment.
 Our programmes are supported by visiting speakers who also bring their professional expertise to the classroom.

 We have arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
 We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding.

 Most lecturers in the Department of Mathematics are qualified to PhD level and are research active.
 Many have a postgraduate teaching qualification.

 Students at the Aberystwyth Business School are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.

 Over 75% of full time members of teaching staff are qualified to PhD level.
 Most are currently research active, meaning that students benefit from being taught ‘new’ knowledge in their chosen field of study as well as recognized literature.
 The School also employs part-time and full time staff devoted purely to teaching.
 Many part-time staff combine teaching duties with consultancy and business activities, ensuring that students have access not only to up to date research but the latest applied knowledge.